iitianpushkar/Stoxly/README.md

 4. Receiver Contract on Avalanche Fuji forwards data to the DSTOCK contract.

-5. DSTOCK contract completes mint/redeem operation as usual.
+5. dstock contract completes mint/redeem operation as usual.

 ## 📦 Deployments